zenobo/Untune-Backend/README.md

 - [Youtube API](#youtube-api)

 ## Overview
-The API is responsible for creating new playlists daily through the Youtube API.
-The components of Untune are the [Untune Node API](https://github.com/zenobo/Untune-Backend) and the [Untune Chrome Extension](https://github.com/zenobo/Untune-Extension).
+The components of Untune are the [Untune.io](https://github.com/zenobo/Untune.io) and the [Untune Chrome Extension](https://github.com/zenobo/Untune-Extension).

 ## Getting Started
 Start a redis server